Have you ever wondered if supplements work?

 In many cases, the answer is NO.

 We all know we need essential nutrients for our bodies to function properly.
 We can get some of it from our food, but it’s no secret that food is becoming increasingly less nutritious.
-It seems so backwards that the food that tastes good and we enjoy eating is so full of sugar and junk while the “healthy food” often tastes so bad.
+It seems so backward that the food that tastes good and we enjoy eating is so full of sugar and junk, while the “healthy food” often tastes so bad.
 How many times have we had to convince our kids (or maybe even ourselves) to eat our broccoli before we can have a dessert?

 But not only is the average diet deteriorating while it becomes more and more processed, even the food itself isn’t what it once was:

 - Apples – Vitamin A is down 41%